Opinion by Richard Baird

 Pentagram partner Natasha Jen and team developed the visual identity for A’18, building on the graphic identity developed for AIA, also designed by Pentagram.
 This captures the vibrancy and life of the city, and the idiosyncrasies of its diverse neighbourhoods.
 This linked the welcome desk with takeaway assets that included tote bags, Metro Cards and city map.

 Selected by Richard Baird.

-September’s highlights included Folch’s packaging for DOIY’s new range Honom, OK-RM’s work on Mies in London and Foreign Policy’s new magazine Critical Mass.
+November’s highlights included Studio South’s graphic identity for property development opportunity Outline, The Studio’s work for Brilliant and Metric’s graphic identity for Vega Scene.
 There were, however, five projects that stood out and have made it into BP&O’s Best Of Series.
-Between them these typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately play with form, colour, type and layout, as well as material, texture, image and print finish.
+Between them, these typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately play with form, colour, type and layout, as well as material, texture, image and print finish.